Input modalities

 All functionality that uses multipoint or path-based gestures for operation can be operated with a single pointer without a path-based gesture, unless a multipoint or path-based gesture is essential.

-9.2.5.1 Alternatives to complex pointer gestures
+9.2.5.1 Alternatives for complex pointer gestures

 Relevance and applicability